 SECURITIES AND EXCHANGE COMMISSION, Plaintiff v.
 RIVETZ CORP., RIVETZ INTERNATIONAL SEZC, and STEVEN K. SPRAGUE, Defendants.

-Lisa is attempting to subpoena Steven Sprague, believing that he likely retains Rivetz records, and will certainly remember whether or not he paid Sean a bonus in crypto.
+Steven Sprague likely retains some Rivetz records, and will certainly remember whether or not he paid Sean a bonus in crypto.

 But Steven is a crypto bro, like Sam Bankman-Fried.
 Steven used a portion of the proceeds of the RvT token offering to buy a house in Grand Cayman, just as SBF bought real estate in the Bahamas from FTX’s crypto dealings.